IkarosKurtz/WorldNavigator/README.md

 """
 ```

 The data in each step is useless, for now.
-So you don't need to worry about it.
+So you don't need to worry about it

 <h3 id="world">World 🌍</h3>